County town

 In Great Britain and Ireland, a county town is usually the location of administrative or judicial functions within a county, and the place where public representatives are elected to parliament.
 Following the establishment of county councils in England in 1889, the headquarters of the new councils were usually established in the county town of each county; however, the concept of a county town pre-dates these councils.

 The concept of a county town is ill-defined and unofficial.
 Some counties in Great Britain have their administrative bodies housed elsewhere.
 For example, Lancaster is the county town of Lancashire, but the county council is in Preston.
 Owing to the creation of unitary authorities, some county towns in Great Britain are administratively separate from the county.
-For example, Nottingham is separated from the rest of Nottinghamshire, and Brighton and Hove is separate from East Sussex.
-On a ceremonial level, both are in their own respective counties geographically.
+For example, Nottingham is separated from the rest of Nottinghamshire.
+On a ceremonial level, such towns are in their own respective counties geographically.

 Great Britain, historic

 England

 This list shows towns or cities which held county functions at various points in time.